 The work of the Board of Directors

+The Board of Directors issues instructions for its own work.
+If the Chair of the Board of Directors is or has been actively engaged in a given case, another Board member will normally lead discussions concerning that particular case.
 There is a clear division of responsibilities between the Board and the Executive Management.
 The Chair is responsible for ensuring that the Board's work is conducted in an efficient, correct manner and in accordance with the Board's terms of reference.
-The CEO is responsible for the Group's operational Management.
-The Board has drawn up special instructions for the CEO.
+The Chief Executive Officer is responsible for the Company’s operational management.
+The Board has drawn up special instructions for the Chief Executive Officer.

 The Board of Directors conducts an annual self-assessment of its work competence and cooperation with the Management and a separate assessment of the Chair.

 Risk management and internal control

 Policies and procedures have been established to manage risks.
-The Group’s Board of Directors reviews and evaluates the overall risk Management systems and environment in the Group on a regular basis.
-The Board ensures sound internal controls and systems for risk Management through, for example, annual Board reviews of the most important risk factors and internal controls.
-Risk assessment and the status of the Group’s compliance and corporate social responsibility are reported to the Board annually.
-The Group’s financial position and risks are thoroughly described in the Board of Directors’ Report.
+The Company’s Board of Directors reviews and evaluates the overall risk management systems and environment in the Company on a regular basis.
+The Board ensures sound internal controls and systems for risk management through, for example, annual Board reviews of the most important risk factors and internal controls.
+Risk assessment and the status of the Company’s compliance and corporate social responsibility are reported to the Board annually.
+The Company’s financial position and risks are thoroughly described in the Board of Directors’ Report.

 Remuneration of the Board of Directors